 Sooty-capped Hermit

-The genus Phaethornis is derived from Phaethon, the son of the sun god Helios in Greek mythology, referencing the shimmering appearance of hermits.
-The species name augusti honors French naturalist Auguste Sallé, who collected in the Neotropics in the 19th century.
+The genus name Phaethornis derives from Phaethon, son of the sun god Helios in Greek mythology, and alludes to the shimmering plumage of hermit hummingbirds.
+The species name augusti honors French naturalist Auguste Sallé, who collected extensively in the Neotropics.
+The English name “Sooty-capped Hermit” refers to the species’ dark, sooty crown, which contrasts with its paler face and body.

 Three subspecies: